ifyouseewendy/ifyouseewendy.github.io/source/_posts/2015-11-22-review-operating-systems-three-easy-pieces.markdown

 Is SJF preemptive?

 No, it’s **non-preemptive**.
-In the old days of batch computing, a number of non-preemptive sched- ulers were developed; such systems would run each job to completion before considering whether to run a new job.
+In the old days of batch computing, a number of non-preemptive scheulers were developed; such systems would run each job to completi before considering whether to run a new job.
 Virtually all modern schedulers are **preemptive**, and quite willing to stop one process from running in order to run another.

 **Policy 1-3 STCF (Shortest Time-to-Completion First) or PSJF (Preemptive Shortest Job First)**